Belgium and France Beer Vacation Day by Day Itinerary

-Please note that due to the fact that this trip is scheduled far in advance, some of our breweries and vendors are not yet able to confirm our visit so the itinerary is subject to change to accommodate their schedules.
+Please note that due to the fact that since this trip is often scheduled far in advance, some of our breweries and vendors are not able to confirm our visit so far out, so the itinerary is subject to change to accommodate their schedules.
 We will do our best to ensure that the final itinerary is as close to as what we have listed as possible… or better!

 Saturday: Bruges, D